joeyates/til/computer/packages/jq.md

 true
 ```

-## Given an array of objects, select the 0th item and select a single key
+## Given an array of objects, select the nth item and select a single key
 (i.e. chain the two examples above)

 ```shell